 The Fat Cat is one part neighborhood restaurant, one part gastropub, and one part beer bar, with the focus on food perhaps making it more of a combination of the first two, though the place does feature some good beers.
-The restaurant's menu is all about comfort food, with highlights including some of the best fried pickles in the Boston area, a "haystack" of onion stings with a rich chipotle dipping sauce, tremendous handcut fries that can be ordered with curry sauce, a perfectly-seasoned 10-ounce burger on a ciabatta roll, linguini alfredo that isn't swimming in cream sauce, blackened chicken pasta that is heavy on the garlic, a plate of fish and chips with house-made tartar sauce, and a marvelous version of macaroni and cheese that has four different cheeses and panko bread crumbs (and can be ordered with bacon or lobster--both highly recommended).
+The restaurant's menu is all about comfort food, with highlights including some of the best fried pickles in the Boston area, a "haystack" of onion stings with a rich chipotle dipping sauce, tremendous handcut fries that can be ordered with curry sauce, a perfectly-seasoned 10-ounce burger on a ciabatta roll, linguini alfredo that isn't swimming in cream sauce, blackened chicken pasta that is heavy on the garlic, a plate of fish and chips with house-made tartar sauce, and a marvelous version of macaroni and cheese that has four different cheeses and panko bread crumbs (and can be ordered with bacon or lobster--both highly recommended) and you can also ask for buffalo chicken to be mixed in, which adds a nice kick.
 Cocktails and wine are offered at The Fat Cat, though the focus does seem to be a bit on beers here, with an ever-changing list of craft beers that include some of the best that New England has to offer.
 Prices at the restaurant are moderate overall, with most meals costing between $10 and $20.

 If you live in Quincy, you may say "The Fat Cat isn't a hidden gem," and there is definitely some truth to that; but it is definitely an unknown spot to folks who live away in other parts of the region--and is one that people might want to go to if they like intimate eateries with a local feel to them.
 It may not be easy to find the first time around, but The Fat Cat is well worth seeking out.